De-Alchmst/bast/doc.md

 ```

 Next, there are the loops.
-The `while` loop takes a condition block, followed by code block, which will be
+The `while` loop takes a condition block, followed by a code block, which will
-executed for as long as the condition is true.
+be executed for as long as the condition is true.
-In addition, it can also have a variable block just like functions.
+In addition, it can also have a variable block, just like a function.
-All variables are initialised anew each iteration.
+All variables in the declaration block are initialised anew each iteration.
-Just like `if`, it has a `until` counterpart.
+Just like `if`, it has the `until` counterpart.
 As per usual, the value of the last expression in the last iteration is returned

 ```